DLARlab/HarnessingNaturalOscillationsRobot/README.md

 The program will record the data automatically.

-It is not recommended to test bounding on the hardware at the moment because it has not been fully debugged.
+It is not recommended to test **Bounding_CoM** on the hardware at the moment because it has not been fully debugged.

 ## Summary